 - Work an average of 50-60 hours per semester, typically in one or two 3-hour shifts per week

-- Receive paid training through workshops and staff meetings throughout the year.
+- Receive paid training through hands-on workshops and staff meetings throughout the year

 - Publicize the Writing Center around campus and engage in other optional special projects

-- Serve as leaders of writing on campus with opportunities to become involved in a variety of teaching initiatives.
+- Serve as leaders of writing on campus with opportunities to facilitate workshops and present at regional and national conferences

 - Earn $10.50/hr. (work-study and non-work study)